timklge/karoo-winddir/README.md

 # Karoo Headwind Extension

-> [!WARNING]
-> This app is currently in prototype stage and its main features might not work at all.
-If you want to test it anyway and encounter issues, please report them in the [issue tracker](https://github.com/timklge/karoo-headwind/issues), ideally with adb logs attached.

 This extension for Karoo devices adds a graphical data field that shows the current headwind direction as an arrow.
 It also provides data fields for relative humidity, cloud coverage, wind speed, wind gust speed, surface pressure, and rainfall at the current location.

-Compatible with Karoo 2 and Karoo 3 devices running Karoo OS version 1.524.2003 and later.
+Compatible with Karoo 2 and Karoo 3 devices.

 ![Settings](preview0.png)
 ![Field setup](preview1.png)